msipe/croaker/README.md

 ###Setup
-To use Croaker, download the zip file and run Croaker.html.
+To use Croaker, download one of th prepackaged download beta files and run Croaker.html.
 Croaker has two ways to load XML files, through the load box and from a URL query string.

 Croaker.html has a load box which will load the file at the path entered into it.
 Entering samples/sample.xml into the load box should bring up the sample file.

 Croaker can also load a file from a URL query path.
 Following croaker.html in the URL, enter "?path=samples/sample.xml" to load the sample file.(...croaker.html?path=samples/sample.xml).

 Croaker can only load files which are located below Croaker.html.
 See the support section below for instructions on running Croaker in Chrome.

 ####Filters
 Croaker can filter by the type of an element (namespace, type or member) and/or name.
 Name searching supports Regular Expressions.